 Mindful eating can be a big change.
 You don’t have to do it alone!
 Find a Registered Dietitian in your area, or if you’re interested in working with me specifically, click below to learn more!
 As a reminder, I do accept insurance, and I have a few package options to choose from including my transformation program, general nutrition counseling, and my new meal planning service!

-If you’re interested in more tips, recipes, and inspiration, click below to join my newsletter!
-You’ll get my free Snacking for Metabolism download as a thank you!
+If you’re interested in more tips, recipes, and inspiration, click below to get my 5 Steps to Take Now to Stop Calorie Counting For Good!